2024-12 Parish Council agenda 5 December 2024

 • To receive an update on highways (Cllr Orchard)

-• To consider plans for expenditure in the parish under the Community Infrastructure Levy and S106, including publicity (Cllr Orchard & Cllr Twist)
+• To consider plans for expenditure in the parish under the Community Infrastructure Levy and S106, including the 2nd tranche of funds from Hayne Farm (Cllr Orchard & Cllr Twist & Cllr Hall)

 • To receive an update on public transport (Cllr Orchard)